+Could the Übermensch be the gardener of Earth's great tree?
+As I read Nietzsche, we must exclude any Gnostic conception of the Übermensch.
+By a Gnostic conception, I mean one that would see the Übermensch, once constituted, as no longer having any necessary, essential involvement with the Earth.
 Nietzsche's radical emphasis on futurity as real, open, and unpredictable is deeply central to his political thought, overshadowing any speculations about eugenics or the overman's specific characteristics.
 The Übermensch, should be understood in terms of Nietzsche's analysis of the limits of the concept of Mensch.
-In his genealogical discussion of promising and the economy of debt [Schuld] he derives Mensch from Sanskrit manas, meaning "measurer," suggesting that humans in the era of civilization (condition of the Anthropocene) have always been involved in mortgaging their future.
-Like The Overstory's eco-activists the Übermensch is free from the all too measured time of self-destructive civilization.
+In his genealogical discussion of promising and debt economy he derives Mensch from Sanskrit manas, meaning "measurer," suggesting that humans in the era of civilization (condition of the Anthropocene) have always been involved in mortgaging their future.
+Like The Overstory's ecoactivists the Übermensch is free from the all too measured time of self-destructive civilization.
 Zarathustra's speech in the marketplace - and the Global is nothing but a marketplace - describes the last human as the one who makes the Earth small by measuring the immeasurable.